Need to Manage a Loved One's Finances? We'll Find the Right Legal Route for You

 Request Your Fixed Fee Assessment

-The application involves up to five complex forms (COP1, COP3, COP4 and more).
+Your deputyship application involves up to five complex forms (COP1, COP3, COP4 and more).
 One mistake gets it rejected.
 We handle drafting, evidence gathering, and submission of the entire court bundle.

-Minimise Delays
+Minimise Delays to Your Deputyship Application

 Request Your Fixed Fee Assessment

-Step 1: Free Case Assessment
+Step 1: Start Your Free Assessment

-Step 2: We Handle Everything
+Step 2: We Handle the Entire Application

 Request Your Fixed Fee Assessment

 We know this is a stressful time.
-Watching a loved one lose capacity is difficult enough without the added worry of frozen bank accounts and mounting care fees.
+Watching a loved one lose mental capacity is difficult enough without the added worry of frozen bank accounts and mounting care fees.

 Request Your Fixed Fee Assessment